Camino Primitivo MTB Tour

 Transportation during the Tour

 During this tour, you will be moving from one location to another by your bike and the luggage transfers are included.
-However, you are responsible about any other transportation needed outside of this itinerary.
+However, you are responsible for any other transportation needed outside of this itinerary.

 Also Included